Demaga/lean-youtube/README.md

 ### Features
 - Allows you to customize the duration of videos that you will be recommended
-- Allows you to exclude "Shorts", "Livestreams" and "Community posts"
+- Allows you to exclude "Shorts" and "Community posts"
 - Discards unnecessary menu elements